Commonwealth Games

 The origins of the Games lie in the Inter-Empire Championships of 1911, with Melville Marks Robinson playing a pivotal role in establishing the first official Games in Hamilton, Canada.
 Over time, associated events such as the Commonwealth Youth Games and the now-defunct Commonwealth Paraplegic Games have further expanded participation.
 Unlike the Olympics and other global competitions, the Commonwealth Games permit representation from fifteen Commonwealth Games Associations that are not sovereign states.
 These include the four Home Nations of the United Kingdom, the Crown Dependencies, several British Overseas Territories, Norfolk Island (Australia) and Niue (New Zealand).
 Notably, despite being non-sovereign, Bermuda, British Virgin Islands and Cayman Islands are recognised as independent National Olympic Committees by the International Olympic Committee.

 To date, twenty cities in nine countries have hosted the Games.
-Australia leads with five editions, while both Auckland and Edinburgh have hosted twice.
-Glasgow will become the third city to do so, having held the Games in 2014 and again in 2026.
-The most recent edition was held in Birmingham in 2022.
+Auckland, Edinburgh and Glasgow have hosted twice.
+The most recent edition is currently being held in Glasgow in 2026.
 Originally, the 2026 Commonwealth Games were awarded to Victoria in Australia, but cost concerns led to the state's withdrawal.
 Subsequently, Glasgow was confirmed as the replacement host city.
-The upcoming Games will be markedly smaller in scale, featuring only ten sports.
-As part of a settlement agreement, the Victorian government will provide over £2 million to the Glasgow organisers.
-The next edition of the Games, the twenty-third or XXIII, is scheduled to be held in Glasgow from 23 July to 2 August 2026.
+The current Games are markedly smaller in scale, featuring only ten sports.
+As part of a settlement agreement, the Victorian government will provide over £2 million to the Glasgow organisers.The 2030 Commonwealth Games (which will be both the XXIV Games and the Centenary Games) had been awarded to Ahmedabad, India.